BrilliantPlugins/wp-geometa-lib/README.md

 ### What are the server requirements for WP-GeoMeta-Lib?

 You'll need at leastWordPress 4.1 and MySQL 5.6.1.
-[More details in SERVER_REQUIREMENTS.md](docs/SERVER_REQUIREMENTS.md)
+[More details here](docs/SERVER_REQUIREMENTS.md).

 ### Hacking